ActualAngel1/actualangel1.github.io/_pages/about.md

   - /about.html
 ---

-> “It is possible to write endlessly about elliptic curves.
-(This is not a threat.)” - Serge Lang.

 Welcome!
 I'm Rafael.
 Usually going under the name ```angel/actualangel```.

 I am interested in decompilation and compiler optimizations as well.